bhisaac/5eFP/5eFP-SRD.md

 ### Step of the Wind (Encounter, Ki)

 You can take the Disengage or Dash action without discarding your action, and your jump distance is doubled.

-## Unarmored Movement

-Your speed increases by 2 while you are not wearing armor or wielding a shield.

 ## Monastic Tradition